As we're asked common questions, we'll add them here.

-A. Official support for Windows XP has been discontinued and is not a safe OS to be using anymore.
+A. Older versions of Windows are no longer updated and are not a safe to be using anymore.
 Windows 7 & 8 have been around for some time and Windows 10 is a free upgrade for many users.
 For best security, for you and your customers, one should really be staying fairly current with updates.

 Q. Are there any differences between the Macintosh version and the Windows version?